vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # Define the function shout, which accepts the parameter word
 def shout ( word ):

-    # Paste the '!!!' string to word and assign to shout_word
+    # Concatenate the string '!!!' to word and assign to shout_word
     shout_word = word + '!!!'

     # Replace the print statement with the appropriate return statement